Home » Testing and Assessment » How To Avoid Negative Effects Of Tests On Students

 • Tell the students that you will take into account their work on the course as well as the test result.

-• When you hand out the results, go through the answers fairly quickly, highlight any specific areas of difficulty and give the students their results on slips of paper.
+• Hand out the results.
+Go through the answers fairly quickly.
+Highlight any specific areas of difficulty.
+Give the students their results on slips of paper.

 Learning From Tests

-Finally, it is very important to remember that tests also give teachers valuable information on how to improve the process of evaluation.
+Finally, it is very important to remember that tests provide teachers with valuable information.
+This information helps improve the evaluation process.

 Ask students some questions to evaluate the test. e.g.